afinello/redmine-git-passenger-docker/README.md

 Redmine Docker Image depending on offical Redmine 3.3.9-passenger Image, including pre-configured redmine-git-hosting and some additional themes.

+## Image settings

+This image exposes 2 ports:

+* 3000 for Redmine web interface
+* 2222 for Git SSH

+and 2 volumes:

+* /usr/src/redmine/files for files storage
+* /home/git/repositories for Git repositories data

 ## How to use

 * clone this repository